aiemani/OS/week6/README.txt

     since it takes the fastest job first in order to decrease average waiting time and hence average turn around time

->> Round-robin is more effective than previous two
+>> Round-robin appears to be more effective than previous two
-    since each process gets an equal share of the CPU, hence average waiting time and hence average turn around time can be decreased even more
+    since each process gets an equal share of the CPU, hence average waiting time and hence average turn around time can be decreased even more IF the appropriate quantum will be chosen for the problem (however, it is not always the case)

 Have a nice day!